The University Lecture

 University Lecturers represent a vast array of disciplines and research topics, yet share a common commitment to excellence in scholarly inquiry and discovery.
 The annual lecture provides an opportunity to highlight the work of a distinguished scholar and engages both the University community and the broader public in the vibrant intellectual life of Boston University.

-To nominate a BU faculty lecturer for this honor, please complete this downloadable form.
-Nomination forms should be submitted by Wednesday, April 15, 2015, via e-mail to firstname.lastname@example.org or by mail to the Office of the Provost, One Silber Way, attention PJ Jorgensen.
-Any questions regarding the Lectureship should be directed to Ms. Jorgenson, who can be reached at 617-353-2230 or email@example.com.
+To nominate a BU faculty member for this honor, please complete this form.
+Nominations should be submitted by April 1, 2016 via e-mail to firstname.lastname@example.org or by mail to the Office of the Provost, One Silber Way, 8th floor.

 Tsai Performance Center